 Cal Water does not add fluoride to its groundwater supply; however, low levels of fluoride occur naturally.
 In November 2007, Metropolitan Water District of Southern California (MWD) began fluoridating its treated surface water, which Cal Water purchases.
 Since the system receives a blend of groundwater with naturally occurring fluoride and fluoridated surface water, fluoride levels are checked throughout the distribution system every month to verify the actual levels at various locations.
-The optimal fluoride level for the Dominguez system is 0.8 ppm, with a control range of 0.7-1.3 ppm.
+The optimal fluoride level for the City of Commerce system is 0.8 ppm, with a control range of 0.7-1.3 ppm.

 Total organic carbon (TOC) has no health effects; however, TOC provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
 Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects such as liver, kidney, or nervous system problems, and may lead to an increased risk of cancer.
 Concerns regarding disinfection byproducts are based upon exposure over many years.
-Compliance is based on the highest running annual average.